Architecture is a business: How EntreArchitect is building a community without barriers

 Once you’ve built a financial foundation and set forth a clear mission, begin thinking about your sales and marketing strategies.
 If you don’t have those in place, LePage said that the client filtration process becomes a lot more difficult and time-consuming.

 Time is precious for small firm architects who are running all sides of the firm’s operations.
-As such, small architecture firms should put together a system that attracts the right clients and, eventually, acts as a filter for the clients that are appropriate for your practice.
+Small architecture firms should put together a system that attracts the right clients and filters for the clients that are appropriate for your practice.

 Then there’s the sales system, which is a lot simpler than it may seem.